adnanzainal21/SOTS-KlasX/README.md

-## Student Of The Seasons 2023 SMK PANCASILA 8 SLOHOHIMO
+## Student Of The Seasons 2023
-The Best studnt from SMK PANCASILA 8 SLOHOHIMO PPLG class X 2023
+The Best studnt from   PPLG class X 2023

 ### Spandela card
 - SOTS